pktgen/Pktgen-DPDK/README.md

                If -g is used that enable socket support as a server application -G           Enable socket support using default server values localhost:0x5606 -N           Enable NUMA support
+  --crc-strip  Strip CRC via HW on all RX ports.
   -m <string>  matrix for mapping ports to logical cores
       BNF: (or kind of BNF)
       <matrix-string>   := """ <lcore-port> { "," <lcore-port>} """